-4. It Has To Be A Routine.
-A good sleep routine is important for everyone, but if you’re trying to change your sleep pattern it becomes a must.
-That means that you need to go to bed early and wake up early every night – even Saturday night!
+A good sleep routine is important for everyone, but if you’re trying to change your sleep pattern, a good routine is a must.
+That means going to bed early and waking early, too.
 When you change your schedule on the weekend, it’s called social “jetlag”, and can have a big impact on the quality of your sleep during the week.